GStreamer/gstreamer/Basic+tutorial+13+Playback+speed.markdown

 parameters basically specify the amount to skip (1 frame in the example) and the new rate (which we do not change).

-The video sink is grabbed from `playbin2` in case we didn’t have it yet, just like before.
+The video sink is grabbed from `playbin` in case we didn’t have it yet, just like before.

 And with this we are done.
 When testing this tutorial, keep in mind that